ifokthenok/jnimock/README.md

 ### Use the lib (jnimock.a and jnimock_main.a)

-First copy the following header file to your project's 'include' dir
+First copy the following header file to your project's including dir

 	<jnimock-src-dir>/include/jnimock/jnimock.h